Lionsgate Studios Corp.

 AI IconCapital Funding

-• No explicit buyback amount disclosed in the transcript
+• No explicit buyback amount or new debt issuance discussed in provided transcript

 AI IconStrategy & Ops